kr1ny77/BasketForm-AI/docs/user-acceptance-tests.md

 **Step-by-step instructions:**
 1. Navigate to the "Friends" page using the main navigation menu.
-2. Locate the "Add Friend" or "Send Request" input field.
+2. Locate the "Search" field.
 3. Enter the exact username of the target user.
-4. Click the "Send Request" button.
+4. Click the "Search" button and then "Send request".
 5. Verify the success message or UI update indicating the request was sent.

 **Expected outcome:** The friend request is successfully sent.
 The UI displays a confirmation message (e.g., "Friend request sent"), and the target user's username appears in the "Pending" or "Sent Requests" section.